raztronaut/torontopulse/CLI-Documentation.md

 ## 🚀 Overview

 The Toronto Pulse CLI is a comprehensive developer toolkit for managing data source plugins, providing an end-to-end workflow from plugin generation to production deployment.
-Built during Phase 3 and enhanced in Phase 4, it transforms data source development from hours to minutes.
+Built during Phase 3 and enhanced in Phase 4, it transforms data source development from hours to minutes with robust type safety, automated data flow validation, and comprehensive integration checks.

 ## 📦 Installation & Setup